1xfan/1xfan/README.md

 * My favorite video game of all time is Rain World.
 * I run cross country and do Robotics.
 * I'm a junior at Lane Tech College Prep.
+* I'm a programmer on FRC Team 4863.
 * I do hackathons in my free time.
 * I'm the #1 Vercel shill.
 Free hosting with backend support (send me my check Vercel).